 About 50% of the time, I end up having to trim everything after each color.
 The rest of the time, I trim at the end of the project.
 This is NOT the gold standard, but I find it more enjoyable to procrastinate this tedious task until the end of the project!

 When it’s time for a thread change, you can take the hoop out of the machine to clip the threads or you can keep the hoop in the machine and maneuver around the embroidery foot and machine head.
 Just make sure not to turn off your machine or shift the fabric in your hoop.

 The easiest method for trimming jump stitches is to take a slender pair of embroidery scissors and place them under the jump thread as close as possible to one side of the thread.

 Pull the thread up a bit with the scissors or your fingers.
 Then, gently clip the thread as close as you can to the design without accidentally clipping the design.
-Trim the threads on the front of the design, not the back.
+Trim the threads on the front of the design.

 Then, hold the newly freed end of the thread between your thumb and forefinger of your non-dominant hand.
 Or, use a pair of nice, sharp tweezers to grab the thread end.
 Use the scissors in your dominant hand to clip the thread with your favorite scissors.

 If you clipped too closely and notice loose threads, apply a sealant like Fray Check to keep the design from unraveling later.

 And, if you have a big mess of threads, use a lint roller (or a Seam-Fix) to easily remove them after trimming!
 I’ve heard of people using lighters to singe any residual thread fuzz, but as a major non-risk taker, that’s not something I’m willing to try!